simoncozens/fonts-and-layout/opentype.md

 This font has two design axes, width and weight.
 (There's also a third axis in the font, a custom axis which doesn't seem to be used.
 So I've removed it for clarity.)

 The names of the axes are localised in the `name` table so that they can be displayed to users in the appropriate language.
-The width axis runs from compressed=70 to regular=100, and the master stored in the font represents the regular width; the weight axis runs from 26 to 190, with the master (regular weight) located at 90.
+The width axis runs from compressed=70 to regular=100, and the One True Master represents the regular width; the weight axis runs from 26 to 190, with the One True Master located at 90.

 > There are two types of axes in the Font Variations specification: registered axes and custom axes.
 The idea behind a registered axis is that everyone should be able to use the axis in the same way.
 Weight and width are registered axes, because they're the kind of thing that a lot of fonts are going to use.
 So the specification also defines some semantics for the values on these axes, so that applications can produce an interface and user experience that is common across fonts.
 The width axis is defined as a percentage value of compression, with "100" representing the default font neither compressed nor expanded.
 The weight axis is supposed to work like CSS weights, with a standard regular master having a value of 400.
 (Noto is being naughty here.)